 Falling Leaf Catch: If you have a tree that is dropping leaves near you, this can be a fun activity to do.
 Your child must be still and listen, as well as be observant, to notice the leaf is falling in time to catch it before it hits the ground.
 This is a challenging event, due to the unknown flight pattern of a falling leaf.

 Tunnel or Den of Lights: With the daylight hours shortening, it’s the perfect time to play with some strings of lights.
 Grab a strand or two of lights, a good-sized box and maybe some blankets and pillows.
 You can make a den or a tunnel that is lit up inside.
 Poke holes in the cardboard box and push through the lights (keeping the cord the outside the box).
 Your child can assist in building this, and will enjoy imaginative play in their illuminated fort.

 Moon Dough Recipe: Here’s another fun texture for your child.
-Clays and doughs are great for hand and finger strengthening, which aides in writing skills and other dexterous activities.
+Clays and doughs are great for hand and finger strengthening, which aids in writing skills and other dexterous activities.
 To make moon dough: Take 1 cup corn of starch and (optional but fun) add a little food coloring and glitter.
 Slowly stir in one-half cup of hair conditioner.
 As the dough firms up, knead it.
 This is a great way to use up old hair conditioner, or you can pick up a bottle at the discount store.
 Enjoy the dough's silky texture.
 Store in a Ziploc bag and be sure to remove all excess air before sealing.
 The dough can be used alone or with small toys or silverware.